We visited the Ghibli Museum in September 2016.

 Mugiwara Boushi, the Ghibli Museum restaurant

 Our last stop that day was the Mugiwara Boushi (Straw Hat) Café, the café inside Ghibli Museum.
 It had a long line, we waited for around 30 minutes (sitting down) for our table.
-Since it would close soon, we were given the menus and we chose our food at the line.
+Since it would close soon, we were given the menus and we chose our food on the line.
 The café was super cute, with lots of straw hats hanging by the door, a fireplace, rock chair and all.
 The plates have Ghibli characters on them and most foods come with Ghibli banners.

 The food itself was lovely, it’s worth the money and the wait.
 We tried only the desserts, but all the people around us were saying their food was delicious, so I’m just passing the message.
 If you don’t feel like waiting in line, they also sell hot dogs, ice cream and a few other things outside.
 No air conditioning, though.